jamesccupps/jamesccupps.github.io/PROTOCOL.md

 - Defensive monitoring systems
 - Custom client applications (read, write, command, schedule, alarm acknowledgment)

 This specification does **not** describe authentication, encryption, or message-integrity mechanisms because the P2 protocol on the wire provides none.
-Implementers should not rely on the protocol itself for security; see §19.
+Implementers should not rely on the protocol itself for security; see §21.

+**Naming notes**:

+- The formal long-form is **Protocol 2**, per the vendor's Wiring Guidelines glossary.
+Vendor literature also references a sister protocol "P3" alongside P2 in cable-type lists ("P2/P3 RS-485") and in the Siemens-published error text for `0x00AC` ("P2 or P3 command is not supported by the server field panel").
+P3 is not described by this specification; treat it as an unmapped sister identifier.
+- The `.P2` file extension refers to an offline panel-database export produced by Desigo CC's "P2 Export utility" and is **unrelated to this wire protocol**.
+A `.P2` file contains a panel's engineered configuration (points, alarms, PPCL programs, schedules) for migration tooling; it does not contain wire-level traffic.

 ---